 This Easter many of us will be confined to our homes so here are some awesome Easter crafts to work on.
 I particularly love the knitted daffodils!
 They will definitely cheer up the gloomiest day and that Easter bunny with his floppy ears is so adorable.

 Confession time: I’ve never tried blowing eggs then decorating them, but I’m fired up to give it a go this year.
 I really love the idea of an Easter Tree with pretty hand-painted eggs hanging from the branches.

 Below, I’ve gathered some gorgeous projects from around the web sourced from some beautiful websites, so if nothing else you may find some wonderful websites to bookmark.

-This is a wool retailer’s website but has lots of free knitting patterns including these gorgeous baby bootees.
-Have you ever seen anything quite so cute?
+This is a wool retailer’s website but has lots of free knitting and crochets patterns including this cute duckling.

 Another gorgeous craft blog packed with beautiful images and inspiration for projects including this cute floppy-eared bunny.

 I found this tutorial on this beautiful lifestyle/family blog.
 Doesn’t this Easter Tree just look so cheerful?
 It’s also super easy to make.
 The kids will love getting involved with this one.

 What I love about this project is that you could really let your creative juices flow and maybe incorporate some gorgeous Easter paper crafts, paper blossoms and ribbons.

 As the name of this website would suggest, this is a foodie website with lots of delicious recipes and some mouthwatering images.